June 8, Wednesday

 So A went to his section, where there were rotating bar mitzvahs with singing and clapping and the tossing of sweets and I went to my side where there were women on chairs peeking over the wall to watch the singing and clapping and tossing of sweets.
 Still, The Wall never fails to move me.

 We took the long corridor back to the Jaffa gate which is across from the splashy Manila Mall–our next stop.
-And I dIMG_2471ecided I was going into the suq.
+And I decided I was going into the suq.
 I needed to go into the suq.
 I was determined to go into the suq.

 I glued A to a two thousand year old piece of sidewalk and promised not to go farther than he could see me.
-Reluctantly, and reciting the risks directly froIMG_2530m our insurance policy, he sat down.
+Reluctantly, and reciting the risks directly from our insurance policy, he sat down.

 How many shops can you visit in twenty feet?
 Surprisingly, a bunch.